Timothy Woods

 Charcoal Smoker

 A charcoal grill or smoker is the best option for people who are wanting the classic smoke flavor in their food.
-Unlike gas smokers or electric smokers, a charcoal grill produces more smoke, which gives it the taste many are used to.
+Unlike electric or gas smokers, it produces more smoke, which gives it the taste many are used to.

 Pros